tlwilliams895/gis-devops/docs/_sources/studios/aws-auto-scaling/index.rst.txt

 2. Change the ``aws s3 c s3://launchcode-gisdevops-c1-yourbucket/app.jar /opt/airwaze/app.jar`` command to point to the bucket that you created earlier in the studio.

 * Paste your updated script in the "User data" field.
 * Set "IAM role" to "EC2_to_S3_readonly".
-When the machine is spinning up, the startup script will need to reach out to S3.
+When the machine is starting, the startup script will need to reach out to S3.
 The "IAM role" gives the startup script the proper credentials to be authenticated to access S3.
 * Set the name of the configuration to ``airwaze-{your name}-config``.
 * Change the "IP Address Type" to be ``Assign a public IP address to every instance``.